zranger1/HubitatWizLightDriver/README.md

 Now you can set them via the bulb's devices page or with the Wiz app, and capture them with the Scenes app on your hub in the normal way.

-Technical note:  I store the effect information in an unused range of color temperatues that the bulb won't use but that the hub can read and store.
-So if you use effects in your scenes, the bulb's color temperature may display an unusual looking value when you view or edit scenes settings.
+Technical note:  I save effect information in a range of color temperatures that the bulb won't use but that the hub can read and store.
+So when you use effects in your scenes, the bulb's color temperature may display an unusual looking value when you view or edit scenes settings.